IBM/zDLC/README.md

 # IBM Z Integrated Accelerator for AI <a id="nnpa-overview"></a>

 IBM z16 systems include a new Integrated Accelerator for AI to enable real-time AI for transaction processing at scale.
+IBM Z17 introduces the second genration of the Telum II processor.
 The IBM Z Deep Learning Compiler helps your new and existing deep learning models take advantage of this new accelerator.

 Any IBM zSystem can be used to compile models to take advantage of the Integrated Accelerator for AI, including IBM z15 and older machines.
 However, if